 To create a Worksheet, right-click a Data Store in the Solution Explorer and select "New Worksheet".
 The newly created Worksheet will be bound to the Data Store, from which you can add columns and dimensions when designing the layout of the sheet.

-Columns can be added to a Worksheet by dragging and dropping from the toolbox, or pressing the «Add Many» button of the Columns list in the Worksheet designer.
+Columns can be added to a Worksheet by drag and drop and droping from the toolbox, or pressing the «Add Many» button of the Columns list in the Worksheet designer.

 When creating a Worksheet, all key columns of the Data Store must be added to the Worksheet and the Worksheet must be configured in a way that ensures that all key columns are assigned values before data is saved to the database.
 If you do not want to show the key columns to the user, set the IsHidden property of each column to "True".